michaelhollman/csce451-osp/hw4-scheduler/Readme.txt

 The parameter and procedures for running the program have not been modified from the original assignment.

---- ISSUES ---

-While developing this solution locally, I ran into very few issues.
-Development was extremely smooth and straghtforward.
-However, when I got to the point of running and testing my code on the CSE server, I immediately encountered a plethora of issues that stemmed from what seem like bugs in the provided code.

-I encountered many errors from memory being double-freed or from the user block quota limit being reached.
-I was unable to adequately research why these issues were occurring, which was incredibly discouraging.
-As I mentioned, local testing worked very well, and while there were some minor discrepencies between the output I was getting locally and the output from the test program, the behaviors still seemed to be correct.

-So, ultimately, I cannot guarantee that this will work on the CSE server.
-I believe my implemenation is correct, except for some system-specific quirks that seem to manifest themselves in the provided code.
+While developing this solution, I initially feared that I had encountered some very obscure system-specific bug in the provided code.
+Fortunately, I was able to determine that I had simply made a typographical error within setup_sig_handlers.
+After much panic, I am confident in my implementation, and it passes all the provided tests.

 --- LEARNINGS ---

-I found this assignment initially challenging.
-Due to the issues I ran into that I discussed in the prior setion, I found it incredibly difficult to draw positively from this assignment.
-I did learn a lot about how POSIX timing and signaling within C between threads works.
+I found this assignment initially challenging, mostly due to the issues I mentioned previously that ended up just being a stupid mistake.
+I did end up learning a lot about how POSIX timing and signaling within C between threads works.
+While I can't say I necessarily enjoyed working with these APIs and libraries, it was at least very interesting.

 --- QUESTIONS ---